hey2022/tls-xb/README.md

 ## Usage

-In your terminal, run `tls-xb login` to login, then run `tls-xb` to run the program.
+1. In your terminal, run `tls-xb login` to save your login details on your computer.
+1. Run `tls-xb` to run the program.